mattj23/GridLike/docs/operation.rst

 * Dispatch failed jobs to a different worker than the one they last failed on
 * Lower the priority of failed jobs so that they don't clog up the work queue
 * Determine when a worker working on a job disconnects and reset the job
+* Determine when jobs appear to be stuck